Game World Design

 - Document the creative process (from ideation to implementation) adequately (using e.g. mood boards, sketches, storyboards etc.) and reflect on it critically.

-- Collaboratively develop a playable prototype representative of a game world by applying relevant material on level design and narrative.
+- Collaboratively develop a playable prototype representative of a game world by applying relevant material to level design and narrative.

 Ordinary examExam type: